 Washington is a somewhat small city located in the state of Pennsylvania.
 With a population of 13,497 people and 14 constituent neighborhoods, Washington is the 73rd largest community in Pennsylvania.
-Washington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Washington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Washington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Washington are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Washington is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Washington who work in office and administrative support (16.46%), sales jobs (11.80%), and food service (11.59%).
+There are especially a lot of people living in Washington who work in office and administrative support (15.37%), food service (11.07%), and sales jobs (10.62%).

-Washington is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Washington enrolled in college, Washington has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Washington is a college town.
+There are a lot of students in Washington attending college, and as a result Washington provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The percentage of adults in Washington with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.71% of adults in Washington have a bachelor's degree or advanced degree.
+The percentage of adults in Washington who are college-educated is close to the national average for all communities of 21.84%: 17.85% of the adults in Washington have a bachelor's degree or advanced degree.

 Washington is a very ethnically-diverse city.
 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Washington include Irish, Italian, Polish, and English.

 The most common language spoken in Washington is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.